 Combine the brown sugar, chili powder, pepper, paprika, ground mustard and salt in a small bowl.
 Rub the ribs with apple cider vinegar.
 After applying apple cider vinegar, rub the rubs with the spice mixture.
 Place in a large roasting pan.
 Cover and refrigerate for at least 2 hours.
 Refrigerating overnight is best.

 Remove the ribs from the refrigerator 30 minutes before smoking.
 Let stand at room temperature.

 Add wood chips to the chip box and fill up the water pan to the suggested amount.
 Preheat your Digital Electric Smoker for 40 minutes.

 Meanwhile, combine the apple juice and remaining vinegar in a small spray bottle.
 Shake.

-Once the smoker is preheated, set the temperature to 250 degrees Fahrenheit.
-Placing the ribs in the smoker meat-side up, spray the ribs with your apple juice mixture.
-Close the smoker and let smoke 1 hour.
+Once the smoker is preheated, set the temperature to 250°F. Placing the ribs in the smoker meat-side up, spray the ribs with apple juice mixture.
+Close the door and smoke for 1 hour.

 Flip the ribs meat-side down.
 Spray with the apple juice mixture.
-Close the smoker and smoke for an additional 1 hour.
+Close the door and smoke for an additional hour.
 Repeat this process every hour for 2-3 more hours.
 Replenish wood chips as necessary.
-Smoke ribs for approximately 5 hours or until the ribs reach an ideal internal temperature of 180-190 degrees Fahrenheit.
+Total smoke time is approximately 5 hours or until the ribs reach an internal temperature of 180-190°F.

-Remove the ribs from the smoker and let rest 15-20 minutes before carving.
+Remove ribs from smoker and let rest 15-20 minutes before carving.